Market

 Foreign exchange risk

 “The Company’s foreign exchange risk arises from its foreign currency revenues (primarily in US$).
-Foreign exchange risk arises from future commercial transactions and recognized assets and liabilities denominated in a currency that is not the company’s functional currency.
+Foreign exchange risk arises from future commercial transactions and recognised assets and liabilities denominated in a currency that is not the company’s functional currency.
 A significant portion of the Company’s revenues are in US$.
 As a result, if the value of the Indian rupee appreciates relative to US$, the Company’s revenues measured in Indian rupees may decrease.
 The following table details non derivative financial instruments which are denominated in US$:”

-2. Capital risk management
+27. Capital risk management

 The Company’s objective when managing capital is to safeguard the Company’s ability to continue as a going concern in order to provide returns for shareholders and benefits for stakeholders and to maintain an optimal capital structure to reduce the cost of capital.
 Hence, the Company may adjust any dividend payments, return capital to shareholders or issue new shares.
 Total capital is the equity as shown in the statement of financial position.
 Currently the Company does not have any long term borrowings and working capital facilities.